Born for Auto-Tagging: Faster and better with new objective functions: Model Architecture

 \section{Model Architecture}

 BAT is a model reconstructed from Evolved Transformer’s architecture~\cite{ET}.
 We use the encoder for text classification.
-The complete encoder-decoder structure is designed for machine translation and other tasks that match different lengths of input and output sequences.
+The complete encoder-decoder structure is designed for machine translation and other tasks matching different input and output sequence lengths.
 Attention mechanisms in RNN models~\cite{seq2seq1} integrate the total inference of the input sequence with each output which accelerates the development of progress in NLP.
 Transformer adopts full attention and exempts from sequential input which makes a leap of development in deep learning.
 It dominates machine learning in all aspects.
 Many models are developed from it.